Ammunition: Projectile

-The projectile is the part of the ammunition that leaves the weapon and has the effect on the target.
-This effect is usually either kinetic (e.g., as with a standard bullet) or through the delivery of explosives.
+The projectile is the part of the ammunition that leaves the weapon and affects the target.
+This effect is usually either kinetic (e.g., as with a standard bullet) or explosive.

 Storage

-An ammunition dump is a military facility for the storage of live ammunition and explosives that will be distributed and used at a later date.
-Such a storage facility is extremely hazardous, with the potential for accidents when unloading, packing, and transferring the ammunition.
-In the event of a fire or explosion, the site and its surrounding area is immediately evacuated and the stored ammunition is left to detonate itself completely with limited attempts at firefighting from a safe distance.
-In large facilities, there may be a flooding system to automatically extinguish a fire or prevent an explosion.
-Typically, an ammunition dump will have a large buffer zone surrounding it, to avoid casualties in the event of an accident.
-There will also be perimeter security measures in place to prevent access by unauthorized personnel and to guard against the potential threat from enemy forces.
+An ammunition dump is a military facility for storing live ammunition and explosives to be distributed and used at a later date.
+Such a storage facility is extremely hazardous, with a high risk of accidents during unloading, packing, and transferring the ammunition.
+In the event of a fire or explosion, the site and its surrounding area are immediately evacuated, and the stored ammunition is left to detonate completely, with limited firefighting attempts from a safe distance.
+In large facilities, there may be a flooding system to extinguish a fire or prevent an explosion automatically.
+Typically, an ammunition dump will have a large buffer zone surrounding it to avoid casualties in the event of an accident.
+There will also be perimeter security measures in place to prevent unauthorised personnel from accessing the area and to guard against potential threats from enemy forces.

-A magazine is a place where a quantity of ammunition or other explosive material is stored temporarily prior to being used.
-The term may be used for a facility where large quantities of ammunition are stored, although this would normally be referred to as an ammunition dump.
+A magazine is a place where a quantity of ammunition or other explosive material is stored temporarily before being used.
+The term may be used for a facility that stores large quantities of ammunition, although this is normally referred to as an ammunition dump.
 Magazines are typically located in the field for quick access when engaging the enemy.
 The ammunition storage area on a warship is referred to as the "ship's magazine".
 On a smaller scale, magazine is also the name given to the ammunition storage and feeding device of a repeating firearm.

-Gunpowder must be stored in a dry place (stable room temperature) to keep it usable, as long as for 10 years.
+Gunpowder must be stored in a dry place (stable room temperature) to keep it usable for at least 10 years.
 It is also recommended to avoid hot places, because friction or heat might ignite a spark and cause an explosion.